DataDog/hiring-engineers/answers.md

 Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above certain values over the past 5 minutes.
 To do this we go to DataDog HQ in the browser and create a new monitor and follow the on screen steps to alert for certain values.
 In order to print certain segments conditionally based on whether we have a warning, alert, or no-data response we take advantage of the variables `is_alert, is_no_data, is_warning`.
 And add monitor message text where messages like '{{#var}} This text will show {{/var}}' only if the variable "var" is true.
 That way we can only show certain messages when they are relevant to the alert type.

-Check out the [*Monitors*](https://docs.datadoghq.com/monitors/) guide for more detailed instructions and in depth information.
+In case my explanation here is vague, just check out the [*Monitors*](https://docs.datadoghq.com/monitors/) documenation for more detailed instructions and in depth information.

 Screenshot of Monitor Details:
 ![alt text](./screenshots/metric_monitor.png)